mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ##### 39:28

-We call [this] fukutoku[asuru?].
+We call [this] [fukutoku](glossary#fukutoku)[asuru?].
 Fukutoku means merit and virtue.
-(Fukutoku 福徳 – equivalent to Sanskrit [Punya](https://www.nichirenlibrary.org/en/dic/Content/P/131)?)
 [Suru?] (累積?) means to accumulate.
 So, to accumulate merit and virtue.
 That means, sew a good seed.
 Completely, that good seed originates from intrinsic value of pure human activities, very pure human activities.
 That is fukutoku, merit and virtue.
 Fukutoku[asuru?], we say.

 ##### 40:43